HL7/smart-app-launch/input/pages/app-state.md

 Further consideration is required when granting an app the ability to modify global app state (i.e., where `Basic.subject` is absent).
 Such permissions should be limited to administrative apps.
-See [global app configuration](#global-app-configuration).
+See section [global app configuration](#global-app-configuration).

 Where appropriate, the EHR MAY expose these controls using SMART scopes as follows.